 Though Las Coloradas in the Yucatan Peninsula is Mexico’s most famous pink lake – there is another, off the beaten lake called Laguna Rosada (Pink Lagoon).
 It is also much easier to access than Las Coloradas, located just 45-minutes from one of Mexico’s top travel destinations, the colonial city of Merida.

-In fact, one of the best day trips from Merida is to the quiet beachfront pueblo of Telchac Puerto, Mexico.
+One of the best day trips from Merida is to the quiet beachfront pueblo of Telchac, Puerto, Mexico.
 Besides Laguna Rosada, there’s also a large flock of flamingos in Telchac, a small Mayan ruins site, X’cambó, and a beautiful beach.
 It costs 200 pesos ($10USD) to visit Laguna Rosada.

 Laguna Rosada gets its color from red and pink algae, brine shrimp, and plankton in the water.
-Due to its high salt content, visitors are not permitted to go in the pink water which can be harmful to your skin.
+Due to its high salt content, visitors are not permitted to go in the pink water, which can harm your skin.
 You can, however, buy some of the pink salt from vendors around Laguna Rosada.

 Las Coloradas, Yucatan

 Las Coloradas pink lakes in the Yucatan region of Mexico are private property and are part of a salt factory owned by Industria Salinera de Yucatan.
-The pink water is natural, thanks to the mineral content and algae in the water, so the brightness varies depending on the weather.
+The pink water is natural, thanks to the mineral content and algae, so the brightness varies depending on the weather.
 Try to visit around the middle of the day and avoid cloudy days for the best chance of bright pink color.

 Foreigners have to pay 193 Mexican pesos to take a tour to go inside the gates to get close to the water (it is cheaper for Mexican nationals), although you are not allowed into the water itself.
-There is also a viewing platform, where you can see the lakes from high up, which costs an extra 70 pesos.
-You are allowed to stay for a maximum of 30 minutes and there is an extra fee for an English-speaking guide.
+There is also a viewing platform to see the lakes from high up, which costs an extra 70 pesos.
+You are allowed to stay for a maximum of 30 minutes, and there is an additional fee for an English-speaking guide.

 There are also unofficial tour guides who offer tours of the area outside the salt factory, including the chance to see flamingos.
-Some tours to Rio Lagartos include a visit to the pink lakes, but check the exact details, as most visit the natural reserve nearby and not the factory so you may not see the pink lakes.
+Some tours to Rio Lagartos include visiting the pink lakes, but check the exact details, as most visit the natural reserve nearby and not the factory, so you may not see the pink lakes.

-To get to Las Coloradas it is possible to take a bus from Valladolid, changing in Tizimin, however, the schedules are erratic and it takes a long time.
-The trip is much easier and quicker if you have your own car or join a tour group.
+To get to Las Coloradas, it is possible to take a bus from Valladolid, changing in Tizimin; however, the schedules are erratic, and it takes a long time.
+The trip is much easier and quicker if you have your car or join a tour group.